danbradham/deadlineutils/README.rst

 Deadline Standalone API utilities

-DeadlineConnection
+Connection
 ==================
 Wraps ``Deadline.DeadlineConnect.DeadlineCon`` providing additional functionality.
 Can be used as a ContextManager::

-    with DeadlineConnection('localhost', 8080) as c:
+    with Connection('localhost', 8080) as c:
         best_pool = c.get_best_pool(prefix='maya')

 Here we get the best possible pool for the next job submission with the